- Albuquerque, NM

 In addition to being an entrepreneur, I also have a strong professional background.

 Accomplished bilingual communicator with talent for quickly articulating complex ideas, synthesizing and condensing information, formatting and editing.
 Very strong listening, observation, and analytical abilities coupled with an insightful, solutions-oriented focus.
 Rapid prototyping and iterations to quickly refine approach, plan, and/or evaluation.
 Extensive interviewing and facilitation experience with people of wide range of ages, education levels, and cultures.
 Passionate about action-oriented research and making information meaningful and useful.
-Student of design thinking.
-Increasingly serving as a coach and thought partner.
+Student of design thinking and a fantastic thought partner.

 At home in interdisciplinary intersections such as healthcare, business, and community or government, philanthropy, and nonprofit.

 I learn from everyone.
 I take fun very seriously.

 #1 word used to describe me: Inspiring. #2: Creative.

 There are people who can "see" beyond the evident, who can feel the current, understand, and translate.

 I first encountered Marissa in her role as Administrative Project Manager for Presbyterian Healthcare System's Central Delivery System.
 She had a knack for communications.
 She never approached issues as I would have expected.
 She understood more than conveying content; she knows how to convey meaning to affect change.
 Marissa can sense meaning.
 She can feel disconnects and sense needs.
 She connects dots that I often cannot see.
 Her ability to emote and connect is invaluable.
 I have seen Marissa as a project manager, communicator, Spanish interpreter/translator, and now patient advisory committee architect for our cancer service line.
 Her intelligence, connection to purpose and ability to connect are unparallelled.
 She is an asset to any values-based organization.